Sunirmal10/toodl/README.md

 ## 🚀 About the Project

 **Toodl** is a modern task management application built with the MERN stack and styled using Tailwind CSS.
-It features an elegant ldark mode, complete CRUD operations, responsive design, and efficient task filtering to boost productivity.
+It features an elegant dark mode, complete CRUD operations, responsive design, and efficient task filtering to boost productivity.

 ---